eemchua/divvy_data_cleaning/README.md

 FROM distances
 WHERE distance_miles > 20;
 ```
-#### Without working with Divvy, these entries remain for this project.
+#### Not having to work with Divvy directly, these entries remain for this project.
 ---